em1455/5100project3/README.md

 - Bar graphs
     - Graph #1: Distribution of top 10 cuisines (Emily) ✅
     - Graph #2: Distribution of dietary (Carolyn)
-    - Graph #3: Distribution of max price OR lollipop graph of min and max price (Emily)
+    - Graph #3: bar bell chart showing the distribution of all the cuisines and the difference in prices of vegan and vegetarian (Emily)
     - Adding pop up interactions for the graphs (Carolyn)

 ## Filters